nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add an order item to the order items table.
+1. User requests to add an order item to the order items table
-2. CakeCollate adds the item and displays it in the Order Items table on the right of the GUI.
+2. CakeCollate adds the item and displays it in the Order Items table on the right of the GUI

     Use case ends.